cpoussot/mLF/README.md

 ```

+## Feedbacks

+Please send any comment to [C. Poussot-Vassal](charles.poussot-vassal@onera.fr) if you report a bug or user experience issues.

-# Claim
+## Claim

-This deposit consitutes a research code and is not aimed at
+This deposit consitutes a research code and is not aimed to be included in any third party software without the consent of the authors.
+Authors decline responsabilities in case of problem when applying the code.